quishqa/FromGlob2LocSP/Vehicular_Emissions/README.md

 # Creating wrfchemi file based on vehicular emissions

 We will spatially disaggregate the total vehicular emissions based on the total street length in each domain cell.
-For that, first we'll download the street information for our simulation domain using `OSM2wrfinput.py`, then we'll disaggregate the emissions into the domain using `VeicEmiss2PyChEmiss.py`, to finally build the wrfchemi netCDF file using [PyChEmiss](https://github.com/quishqa/PyChEmiss).
+For that, first we'll download the street information for our simulation domain using `1_Download_OSM.py`, then we'll calculate the total road length in each cell of WRF-domain with `2_OSM2WRF.py`, to finally disaggregate the emissions into the domain using `VeicEmiss2PyChEmiss.py`, to finally build the wrfchemi netCDF file using [PyChEmiss](https://github.com/quishqa/PyChEmiss).

 ## Installation